The average amount of time someone reads your email is 11 seconds. They are skimming fast and barely reading what you write.

 Long words add syllables to your writing.
 Syllables are at the core of how complexity is calculated.

 We take them for granted.
-We use them so often that we don't think about an alternative.
+We use them so often that we need to think about an alternative.
 Implementing a ban can be a great way to shake up your messaging.

 It challenges you to explain what you mean when you say flexible.